 The client collects, analyzes, and provides big data related to sales operations all over the world to its end users.

-This big data is presented in the form of a database.
-To ascertain data integrity, consistency, and compliance with the set business logic and requirements, the client was seeking a QA partner to team up with and entrust software testing guidance and support.
+To automate the testing process, accelerate t2m, and ascertain data integrity, consistency, and compliance with the set business logic and requirements, the client was seeking a QA partner to team up with and entrust software testing guidance and support.

 a1qa took the mission over and contributed to turning the client’s need into a success story.